stptops-coder/EmbeddingShift.NET/Docs/MiniInsuranceFirstDeltaLoop.md

 This document summarizes the end-to-end mini-insurance workflow around FirstShift / DeltaShift and the learned Delta candidate.
-It is meant as a reference for future database integration and for porting the pattern to other domains.
+It is meant as a reference implementation and a template that can be ported to other domains.

 ---